7-docs/7-docs/README.md

 Note that running the following commands uses OpenAI tokens.
 By default, the recommended [text-embedding-ada-002][6] model is used to create embeddings.
 Ingestion uses some tokens when ingesting lots of files.
 Queries use only a few tokens (using the [gpt-3.5-turbo][7] model by default).
 See the console for details.

-You can use multiple, separated namespaces (set `PINECONE_NAMESPACE`) to ingest and query.

 ### Ingest